 relationship to a Brahms song about the death of a young

-children).
-It sheds light on one of my long standing
+person.
+It sheds light on one of my long-standing

 This movement is the only one in Brahms with a really puzzling